-One of my interests, while I learn about my adopted country is the history of Turkey, so naturally, I have a huge amount of respect for the excavated ruins and their magnificent architecture.
-However to write from the heart and extensively about the ancient city of Ephesus would take a book so I have singled out the Celsus library for a post of its own.
+The Celsus library in Ephesus is probably Turkey’s most photographed historical structure of Turkey.
+It belongs to the ancient city on the Aegean coast, near Kusadasi holiday resort and Selcuk in the Izmir province.
+One of my interests while living here is Turkey’s history, so naturally, I have tremendous respect for excavated ruins and their magnificent architecture.
+However, to write from the heart and extensively about the ancient city of Ephesus would take a book, so I have singled out the Celsus library for a post of its own.

-When was the Celsus library in Ephesus built?
+When was the Celsus library built?

 Visitors walk up nine steps to the front facade, where niches in the wall held four statues.
-Unfortunately the ones we see today are not the originals because they are in the Ephesus museum of Vienna but their purpose was to represent wisdom, knowledge, virtue and judgment.
+Unfortunately, the ones we see today are not the originals because they are in the Ephesus Museum of Vienna, but their purpose was to represent wisdom, knowledge, virtue, and judgment.

 Maybe Gaius felt his father possessed qualities because he also had his white marble sarcophagus, measuring 2.5 metres, buried underneath the library.
 Adorned with the sculptures of Medusa, Nike, and Eros, I think my guidebook was out of date since it said visitors could walk through a long corridor to reach it, but I have never found access to any such place.